ustclug/telegram-web/README.md

 First of all, you need to apply an application on [my.telegram.org](https://my.telegram.org), and get your own `API_ID` and `API_HASH`.

-Because the project is build via docker, you should [install docker](https://docs.docker.com/engine/installation/) before running the following command:
+Because the project is build via docker, you need to [install docker](https://docs.docker.com/engine/installation/) before running the following command:

 ```shell
 docker run -itd --restart=always \